We’ve partnered with Clarkslegal to bring you a redundancy policy template - something any business with staff may need at some point.

 Get your template in seconds.

-Small businesses have particular legal needs, and elXtr was built with those in mind.
-They providie legal solutions online for those who don’t have an army of corporate lawyers to call on.
+Small businesses have particular legal needs, and Clarkslegal works with those in mind.
+They provide legal solutions online for those who don’t have an army of corporate lawyers to call on.
 We’ve partnered with them to bring you quality legal documentation designed particularly for small business owners.

 - Workforce agreement template